VidunderGunder/ml-ady-report/README.md

 ![Plan](images/plan.png)

-At the time of writing, feasibility study is completed, while the proof of concept is approximately halfway done.
+At the time of writing, the feasibility study is completed, while the proof of concept is approximately halfway done.
 See [method](#method---proof-of-concept-phase-2) for detailed steps and progress at the time of writing and [next-steps](#next-steps) for further development.

-Project kick-off (not including feasibility) is 1.
-January 2021
+Project kick-off (not including feasibility) was 1.
+January 2021.

 ![Gant](images/gantt.png)